HomeGlossary › Apricot

 Scent

 Soft, lactonic sweetness with a kernel-bitter edge — like biting into a ripe apricot and catching the faintly almond taste from near the pit.
 Drier and less juicy than peach, with more of the benzaldehyde bite that connects it to almond and cherry.
-The dried-apricot facet adds a toffee-like, slightly sulfurous warmth.
+The dried-apricot quality adds a toffee-like, slightly sulfurous warmth.

 Compared to peach (juicier, creamier, more velvety), apricot is restrained and drier.
 Compared to plum (darker, wine-like, damascenone-driven), apricot is lighter and less complex.
 Compared to mango (tropical, terpenic), apricot is temperate and familiar.
 It reads as a stone-fruit background note — warm, supportive, and undemanding.